JimFowler/books/Books20/Tools/python/doc/lib/introduction.rst

 ..
 Begin copyright
 ..
-..   /home/jrf/Documents/books/Books20/Tools/python/doc/journals/introduction.rst
+..   /home/jrf/Documents/books/Books20/Tools/python/doc/lib/introduction.rst
 ..
 ..
 Part of the Books20 Project
 ..
 ..
-Copyright 2016 James R. Fowler
+Copyright 2020 James R. Fowler
 ..
 ..
 All rights reserved.
 No part of this publication may be
-..    reproduced, stored in a retrival system, or transmitted
+..    reproduced, stored in a retrieval system, or transmitted
 ..    in any form or by any means, electronic, mechanical,
 ..    photocopying, recording, or otherwise, without prior written
 ..    permission of the author.